hyxos/www.tzi.cards/content/elements/index.md

 <Elements />

-# And Then Were Five
+# And Then There Were Five

 It is said that the five [elements](elements) represent different states of change. 🤔